Once you have deployed MindLink there may be a need to take administrative action to manage the environment or the users within.

 If a MindLink license has been purchased for a subset of the enabled Skype for Business users, it is possible to restrict access such that only the licensed users are able to log on.

-- Anywhere and SharePoint - it is necessary to restrict access as the license mechanism will periodically count the users who could log on to MindLink ('enabled for MindLink') and compare this against the licensed number of users.
+- Anywhere - it is necessary to restrict access as the license mechanism will periodically count the users who could log on to MindLink ('enabled for MindLink') and compare this against the licensed number of users.

 If the number of users enabled for MindLink is greater than the licensed number, the MindLink Server will begin deny users logging on until the number of users enabled for MindLink is reduced.